 What is aluminum oxide used for?
 What is difference between alumina and corundum?
 How do you use oxides in ceramics?
 Where in ceramics is aluminium oxide used for

 Aluminium oxide is a chemical compound of aluminium and oxygen with the chemical formula Al2O3.
-It is the most commonly occurring of several aluminium oxides, and specifically identified as aluminium(III) oxide.
+It is the most commonly occurring of several aluminium oxides, and is specifically identified as aluminium(III) oxide.
 It is commonly called alumina and may also be called aloxide, aloxite, or alundum depending on particular forms or applications.
 It occurs naturally in its crystalline polymorphic phase α-Al2O3 as the mineral corundum, varieties of which form the precious gemstones ruby and sapphire.
 Al2O3 is significant in its use to produce aluminium metal, as an abrasive owing to its hardness, and as a refractory material owing to its high melting point.
 Known as alpha alumina in materials science communities or alundum (in fused form) or aloxite in the ceramic communities aluminium oxide finds wide use.
 Alumina effect pigment flakes are used in paint for reflective decorative effects in ceramics and pottery industries.

 How to use Iron Oxide in the pottery: